doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 <img src="/images/blog/application-as-a-function.png" alt="Runtime Implementation" />

-The above is probably the simplest representation of this style of architecture I can think of.
+The above is probably the simplest representation of this style of architecture I can think of. **It's important to reiterate this represents the _entire application_**.

 The left side of the diagram realises the fundamental Unidirectional Data Flow (UDF) [¹](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)) [²](https://developer.android.com/topic/architecture/ui-layer#udf) principles.